cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

 Provisioning tenants is an obligatory capability for providing cloud foundation services on any cloud platform.

-## Why You Need to Automate Cloud Tenant Provisioning
+## Why you need to Automate Cloud Tenant Provisioning

 Since Tenant provisioning is so quintessential, practitioners should consider the following implementation maturities as they are growing the overall maturity of offered cloud foundation capabilities.